jaydai0007/vega-lite-examples/README.md

 **Note: It takes a while to load!**

-## Maps Examples from Homework Week 9
+## Examples from Homework Week 9 & 10

 Github repository: https://github.com/KaneSec/vega_lite